-Upon startup of the MA 238i, the device selection switch is queried and the gateway automatically sets itself to the Leuze device.
+Upon startup of the MA 255i, the device selection switch and the address settings are queried and the gateway automatically sets itself to the Leuze device.

 Connecting functional earth FE

 Ensure that the functional earth (FE) is connected correctly.

 Unimpaired operation is only guaranteed when the functional earth is connected properly.
 All electrical disturbances (EMC couplings) are discharged via the functional earth connection.